 The 5:2 intermittent fasting method is where you eat regularly for 5 days straight then fast for 2 days in a row.

 On ‘fasting’ days, you eat nothing or eat only 500-600 calories each of those two fasting days.

-The 5:2 diet is more of a detox and fat loss technique and is more for overall heath rather than bodybuilding so use it at your discretion.
+The 5:2 diet is more of a deep detox and fat loss technique and is more for overall heath rather than bodybuilding.

-Fast all day and eat one huge meal at night.
-This is a similar diet that General Stanley McCrystal used to get and stay lean for years while training 2 hours every day.
+General Stanley McCrystal used a ‘Warrior Diet’ to stay lean for years while physically training 2 hours every morning.

 This is a challenging diet and may be hard for many people to get used to but can prove effective.

 With the Warrior Diet, you are basically fasting for 23 hours a day.